AmberThrall/amberthrall.github.io/content/posts/markov_chains_chaos.md

 +++
 date = '2023-11-28T11:37:09-07:00'
-draft = false
+draft = true
 title = 'Markov chains and chaos'
 +++

 In my [previous post](/posts/2xmod1), we explored the dyadic transformation $x_{n+1}=2x_n\bmod1$ on [0,1).
 We found its behavior was dependent on whether $x_0$ was rational or irrational.
 We also found if we repeatedly applyed the map to an initial set of particles, its density converged towards the uniform density.

-Lets modify our map.
+Let's modify our map.
 Namely, on [0,1/2) we alter our map to be non-linear.
 $$
     x_{n+1} = \begin{cases}
         x_n + 2^\alpha x_n^{1+\alpha} & 0\le x_n<1/2 \\